 1. In Hiring:

 This means that older applicants get looked over or ignored.
-Although it’s not legal for employers to ask the age of applicants, if they look at your graduation dates or your work history and realize it’s been a couple of decades, they may use this against you.
+Although it’s not legal for employers to ask the age of applicants, if they look at your graduation dates or work history and realize it’s been a couple of decades, they may use this against you.

 2. In Promotions: